-To demonstrate this differentiation, I will use the example of housing.
-Shelter and housing affect health in different manners, for instance by improving obesity and diabetes among women and children (L. A. Taylor et al., 2016), therefore housing can be considered as an SDH.
-The policies that dictate who will be entitled for public housing, affordable housing or whether rent control will be enforced or not are the ones that dictate the distribution of housing, they are the SDHI.
-Yet, housing status also creates a social position - the homelessness.
-Being homeless does not only socially mean being without a roof over your head; this social position has further implication for example on stigma (Rayburn & Guittar, 2013) and employment (Groton & Radey, 2021).
-Therefore, as a social position homeless individual also affected by additional set of policies or SDHI.
+To demonstrate this differentiation, I use the example of housing.
+Shelter and housing affect health in different ways, for example, by combatting obesity and diabetes among women and children (Taylor et al., 2016).
+Therefore housing can be considered an SDH.
+The policies that dictate who is entitled to public housing or affordable housing, and whether rent control will be enforced or not, dictate the distribution of housing and they are, therefore, an SDHI.
+However, housing status also creates a social position – homelessness.
+Socially, being homeless does not only mean being without a roof over your head, this social position has further implications, for example, stigma (Rayburn & Guittar, 2013) and problems finding employment (Groton & Radey, 2021).
+Therefore, as a social position, homeless individuals are also affected by an additional set of policies or SDHIs.
 More importantly, however, this social position is a relative position.
 It is relative to those who have shelter.
-They are the ones who impose the stigma and they are the ones who may loose or benefit from eliminating this determinant, for example by providing housing for all.
-In addition, to being a product of social structures social positions can rise from constitutional factors such as sex, ethnic relation, and as I also argue following Emmerson and colleagues (2011) disability.
-These social position in turn are also influenced by certain sociopolitical context, and their position is also always relative.
-The relative position between two or more social positions that stem from the same constitutional factor, for instance men and women, could be define as the system of oppression.
-In this system the SDHI operate differently on these social positions.
+The latter are the ones who impose the stigma and they are the ones who may lose or benefit from eliminating this determinant, for example, by providing housing for all.
+In addition to being a product of social structures, social positions can rise from innate factors, such as sex or ethnicity, and, as I also argue, following Emmerson et al. (2011), disability.
+These social positions, in turn, are influenced by certain sociopolitical contexts, and their position is also always relative.
+The relative position between two or more social positions that stem from the same inherent factor, for example, men and women, could be defined as the system of oppression.
+In this system, the SDHI operate differently on these social positions.

-Although understanding the SDH using these categories is important, intersectionality theoretical framework argues identity cannot be conceptualized by a single social position, as each individual or group of individuals are positioned on the junction of several social positions.
-Using this framework social scientists have demonstrated the multidimensional marginalization and experiences of individuals that their identity combines more than a single discriminated social position (e.g. Ben-Moshe & Magana, 2014; Hankivsky & Cormier, 2011; López & Gadsden, 2016;).
-Furthermore, and more relevant to my theoretical approach, intersectionality was utilized to explain the mechanisms by which systems of oppression act together and nourish each other to preserve power (Whitesel, 2017).
-In health the importance of this analytical concept have also been recognized by many scholars (Dhamoon & Hankivsky, 2011, Hankivsky & Christoffersen, 2008; Kapilashrami, Hill & Meer, 2015; McGibbon & McPherson, 2011) including in the autism field (Singh & Bunyak, 2019); yet it had been utilized mainly to explore and understand the experiences in the healthcare system of those that their identity crisscross marginalized social positions and its effect on their health, leaving the research on the systems of oppression in health largely unexplored.
+Although understanding the SDH using these categories is important, intersectionality as a theoretical framework argues that identity cannot be conceptualized as a single social position, because each individual or group of individuals are positioned at the junction of several social positions.
+Using this framework, social scientists have demonstrated the multidimensional marginalization and experiences of individuals whose identity combines more than one discriminated social position (e.g., Ben-Moshe & Magana, 2014; Hankivsky & Cormier, 2011; López & Gadsden, 2016).
+Furthermore, and more relevant to my theoretical approach, intersectionality has been utilized to explain the mechanisms by which systems of oppression act in tandem and support each other to preserve power dynamics (Whitesel, 2017).
+In health scholarship, the importance of this analytical concept has also been recognized by many scholars (Dhamoon & Hankivsky, 2011, Hankivsky & Christoffersen, 2008; Kapilashrami, Hill & Meer, 2015; McGibbon & McPherson, 2011) including in the autism field (Singh & Bunyak, 2019).
+However it has not yet been utilized to explore and conceptualize the experiences with the healthcare system of individuals whose identity intersects with marginalized social positions and the effects of these intersecting social positions on their health.

 This neglected issue is the point where the SDH framework and intersectionality meet.
-While the SDH framework depart from the position that determinants are distributed in inequitable manner and there is a need to “tackle the inequitable distribution of power, money, and resources” (CSDH, 2008), intersectionality framework can assist understand why and how power (as well as money, and resources which are other forms of power) is distribute unequally and where exactly should it be tackled.
-It is important to note, that the inequitable distribution was tackled using strategies like political empowerment, market responsibility and fair financing (Marmot et al., 2008) which are of great value; however, we are still missing parts of the power puzzle that intersectionality can assist to uncover (Carbado 2013 p.817, in: Wojnicka, 2019).
+While the SDH framework departs from the position that determinants are distributed in an inequitable manner and there is a need to “tackle the inequitable distribution of power, money, and resources” (CSDH, 2008), intersectionality can assist in understanding why and how power (as well as capital and resources, which are different forms of power) is distributed unequally and where exactly it should be confronted.
+It is important to note, that inequitable distribution has been tackled effectively using strategies like political empowerment, market responsibility, and fair financing (Marmot et al., 2008).
+However, we are still missing parts of the power puzzle with which intersectionality can help (Carbado 2013 p.817, in: Wojnicka, 2019).